tabarra/txAdmin/README.md

 - [x] Fix what happens when you stop or start a server that is already running.
 - [ ] Separate the DANGER ZONE commands into a separate tab with confirmation dialog?
 - [ ] We have data, we should plot it into a graph...
-- [x] Add the config file to the arguments so we can run multiple servers in the same installation folder only be specifying it in runtime like `node src/main.js server01.json`
+- [x] Add the config file to the arguments so we can run multiple servers in the same installation folder only be specifying it in runtime like `npm start server01.json`
 - [x] Protect the log with password.
 For now I will just disable IP logging.
 - [ ] Write a simple `manage_admins.js` script to help with the process.
 The current `/getHash?pwd=xxx` is counterintuitive at best.
 - [ ] Get JSONC compatibility.
 Inline documentation for the configs would be great.
 - [ ] Add machine performance data to the panel.
-Or not, perhaps thats a little too much into Grafana's land.
+Or not, perhaps that's a little too much into Grafana's land.
 - [ ] Average the CPU measure by the last 6 seconds or so?
 - [x] **Add discord integration**
 - [ ] Multiple server support?
 Technically easy, but would require massive rework of the interface.